TOUR TIMES TODAY: 10.30am, 12pm, 1.30pm, 3pm

 Francis’ contribution to Torbay's heritage is recognised at South Devon College University Centre which has a lecture room named after him, the Powe room.

-George Smerdon
+George Smerdon - 1867-1885

-born 1826, died 1889
+Born 1826, died 1889

 George Smerdon came from Buckland-in-the-Moor and moved to Torquay to find work in 1860.
 While working at a lime-kiln he was recruited to work under the Kents Cavern excavation site foreman Charles Keeping.
 Keeping and Smerdon excavated the cave looking for its ancient remains under the watchful eye of the Victorian natural history enthusiast William Pengelly.
 Pengelly's excavation method was pioneering and demanding, requiring accurate recording at every step.
 After two years Keeping resigned and George Smerdon was appointed foreman, a position he held for the next 13 years.
 A special relationship developed between George Smerdon and William Pengelly.
-At the end of the excavation, on 19 June 1880, William Pengelly organised a small pension and negotiated with the owner of the site, Lord Haldon, for George Smerdon to become custodian.
+At the end of the excavation, on 19

 His daughter Louisa married Francis Powe and so began an association between Kents Cavern and the same family which has lasted over 130 years.